Based on experience of travelling abroad, here are some top tips that I’ve picked up or worked out along the way. Hopefully they’ll help you too.

 Generally I’ll put everything I need in the order that I’ll need it in the binder.
 Starting with Airport Parking Documents, Airline Confirmation*, Hire Car Documents, Hotel Reservation Confirmations (In Date Order).
 And if you’re really organised, you can throw away (or Recycle) the documents when you’re done with them and they are no longer useful (after you’ve checked out or whatever).
 So the thing you need is always at the front of the pouch.

-It’s an inexpensive way to add some organisation to your trip and take the headache out of what could be stressful situations when you can’t find what you’re looking for.
+It’s an inexpensive way to add some organisation to your trip and take the headache out of what could be stressful situations generic valium cost when you can’t find what you’re looking for.
 The people at the back of the queues will be thankful that you’re efficient too… We all just want to be on our way to having a good time, not stuck in queues.

 Bonus Point: Add a summary page to the front of the document pouch, with Reference Numbers, Addresses, Sat Nav locations and important information you might need to get you where you need to go.
 First night address could be useful for Visa Information…!